lucia2007/bookwormkid/TESTING.md

 [Back to top](#testing)

 ### Manual Testing

 **User Input/Form Validation**

 I tested all Bookworm Kid features repeatedly throughout the development process and again at the end in the testing sprints.
-I final testing was carried out on the deployed version on Chrome on desktop.
+The final testing was carried out on the deployed version on Chrome on desktop.
+All features were tested for both guest and logged in user, but to avoid redundancy, I added only the extra features available to the logged in users in the respective section.
+Again, for the admin section, only new features were mentioned to avoid redundancy.

 | Status | **Main Website - User Logged Out - Top Navigation**
 |:-------:|:--------|